 Illegal dumping is a challenge in the various areas within the municipality, however; the Municipality attempts to manage illegal dumping using the Expanded Public Workers Programme (EPWP) which was under DFFE for a year and ended on the 31 of March 2024.
 Apart from the EPWP, the Kagiso Trust has been working with the municipality to identify illegal dumping sites.
 The Kagiso Trust has plans for clean-up campaigns that aim to clean up the identified hotspots and redevelop the area.
 There are five (5) critical illegal dumping hotspots that the Municipality has been legally ordered to clear regularly by the court, these include Emrhwetyana Joza, Kwakhaya (at the back of Ext10), Ezinjeni ext 6, Ezihagwini ext 6 and Terminus ext7.
-The are no Producer Responsibility Organisations (PROs) and extended producer responsibility being implemented within the municipality.
-Challenges that the Municipality encounters include amongst others; limited human resources, air space, illegal dumping, waste operation equipment, and specialized waste management vehicles needed for proper site management.
+There are no Producer Responsibility Organisations (PROs) and extended producer responsibility being implemented within the municipality.
+Challenges that the Municipality encounters include, amongst others, limited human resources, air space, illegal dumping, waste operation equipment, and specialized waste management vehicles needed for proper site management.

 The Municipality's overall waste management challenges include limited waste management infrastructure, low levels of compliance with the conditions of the waste management disposal facility's license, a lack of specialized waste management fleet, limited landfill airspace, a lack of budgets prioritized and allocated for waste management, and a shortage of experienced and qualified waste management personnel.
-Poorly managed waste management facilities can emit odours, disperse wind, and create frequent fires, all of which impact the environment and cause nuisances and health risks to nearby communities.
+Poorly managed waste management facilities can emit jan an estry, faberies the environment DOCUMENT TITLE: IWMP MAKANA NU PARAMENTA ANTA ANTARA DOC NO: MC.DFFE.IWMPs.2024 2 odours, disperse wind, and create frequent fires, all of which impact the environment and cause nuisances and health risks to nearby communities.
 The impacts of waste management facilities are strongly linked to environmental pollution and climate change since inappropriate waste disposal leads to surface and groundwater pollution as well as Greenhouse Gas (GHG) emissions.
 Overcoming these challenges requires an integrated approach to waste management.